-Lou is a Melbourne based Artist using mixed media on canvas and linen.
+Lou is an Australian based Artist using mixed media on canvas and linen.
 She started exploring colour at age 5 through the ‘The Sun’ (now ‘Herald Sun’) ‘Corinella’ colouring-in contest winning week after week.

 Lou was taught by her dad, a self-taught artist who was diagnosed with a brain tumour when she was 2 and died when she was 8.
 Lou continued to draw and paint and studied art well into her late 20s.
 In her thirties, she dusted off her dad’s old paintings from under the family home she grew up in and came to see that even though they had been painting years apart; their signatures used to sign paintings were exactly the same.
 They are a simple notation of ‘SHELDON’ surname in capital letters.